 Upon official evaluation of SAP, if the student is meeting SAP and has attended all the hours in the previous payment period, he or she will be eligible for Title IV financial aid.
 If the student is not meeting SAP, the student will be placed on financial aid warning status.
 The Director of Adult Career Center or designee will notify the student in writing if the results of an evaluation and its impact on his or her eligibility for Title IV funds.
 The Director of Adult Career Center or designee will meet with the student to discuss the results of the official evaluation of SAP and how the student can come back into compliance.
 A student on financial aid warning status may continue to receive Title IV financial aid assistance for one (1) payment period despite a determination that the student is not meeting SAP, provided the student has completed all hours in the previous payment period.
 Financial aid warning status may be assigned without an appeal or other action by the student.
-Note, for a student to meet program completion requirements by the end of the payment period, the student may be required by the Adult Education Director or designee to follow an academic plan developed by the student and Adult Education Director or designee.
+Note, for a student to meet program completion requirements by the end of the payment period, the student may be required by the Adult Education Director or designee.